DMV

 Anyone can submit a signed and written request for re-examination.
 You just need to complete and submit in writing, form 431030.
 When we receive the form, we go through the following steps.

-1. Evaluate the information provided to determine whether re-examination of their privilege to drive is appropriate based on the information provided.
+1. Evaluate the provided information to determine whether a reassessment of their driving privileges is warranted.

 Again, there is no penalty, and if their license is suspended they can get a replacement ID at no cost.